 Q. What Spark R&D gear do you ride?

-A. I have been riding the Burner, but am excited to ride the new AfterBurners.
+A. I have been riding the Burner, but now I ride AfterBurners.

 Q. Why ride Spark gear?